-In addition to the wide array of System/360 peripheral equipment, IBM has recently developed a number of noteworthy mass storage and input/output units primarily for use with the System/370.
-In general, these newer devices represent significant improvements in performance and/or economy.
-Examples are the high-performance 3330 Disk Storage facility, the economical 2319 Disk Storage facility, the 2000-1pm 3211 Printer, the lowpriced 3411 Magnetic Tape Subsystem, the highly cost-effective 3420 Magnetic Tape Units, the 96-column 2596 Card Read Punch, the 3881 Optical Mark Reader, and the 3505 Card Reader and 3525 Card Punch, which share a microprogrammed control unit.
+➤ and/or economy.
+Examples are the high-performance 3330 Disk Storage facility, the economical 2319 Disk Storage facility, the 2000-lpm 3211 Printer, the lowpriced 3411 Magnetic Tape Subsystem, the highly costeffective 3420 Magnetic Tape Units, the 96-column 2596 Card Read Punch, the 3881 Optical Mark Reader, and the 3505 Card Reader and 3525 Card Punch, which share a microprogrammed control unit.
 Detailed descriptions of all these units can be found in the "Characteristics" section of this report.

 Most significant of all the System/370 peripheral devices is the 3330 Disk Storage facility, a logical extension of the design concepts employed in the earlier 2314 Direct Access Storage Facility.
 The 3330 is making it economically feasible to implement a host of new applications that require rapid access to large on-line data banks.
-As compared with an 8-drive 2314-A facility, an 8-drive 3330 facility provides 3.4 times the storage capacity (800 million bytes versus 233 million), half the average head-positioning time (30 milliseconds versus 60), two-thirds the average rotational delay (8.4 milliseconds versus 12.5), and 2.6 times the data transfer rate (806,000 bytes per second versus 312,000)-all at a far lower cost per byte stored.
+As compared with an 8-drive 2314-A facility, an 8-drive 3330 facility provides 3.4 times the storage capacity (800 million bytes versus 233 million), half the average headpositioning time (30 milliseconds versus 60), two-thirds the average rotational delay (8.4 milliseconds versus 12.5), and 2.6 times the data transfer rate (806,000 bytes per second versus 312,000)-all at a far lower cost per byte stored.
 In August 1972, IBM increased the maximum number of drives in a 3330 subsystem from 8 to 16 and announced integrated control features that reduce the cost of using 3330 drives with four of the System/370 processing units.
-Up to 16 drives (or 1.6 billion bytes) can be connected directly to a Model 135 or 145, while a Model 158 or 168 can handle up to 32 drives in two independent subsystems.
+In February 1973, IBM again doubled the maximum subsystem size to 32 drives.